fquist42/fquist42/README.md

 # Hi there 👋

-I am Fabian Quist, a german 🇩🇪 student @42School Heilbronn, Germany who is learning a lot of new stuff everyday to become a good and reliable problem-solver!
+I am Fabian Quist, a german 🇩🇪 student @42Heilbronn, Germany who is learning a lot of new stuff everyday to become a good and reliable problem-solver!

 Intra: Fquist |
 Coalition: Area 42 :alien: